Yak Chews vs. Collagen Sticks for Dogs 🐶: Which One Deserves a Spot in Your Treat Drawer?

 Key takeaways:

-• Collagen sticks are softer, easy to digest, and support joints, skin, and coat—ideal for puppies and seniors.
+• Collagen sticks are softer, digestible, and often formulated for joint, skin, and coat support—making them well-suited for puppies and senior dogs.

 🦴 What Are Collagen Sticks?